Home Buyers Sellers Virtual Tours Search Homes 2011 Market Conditions Bank Foreclosures

 How to Get the Best Price on Your Utah County Home

 The Utah County market has been hit hard the past five years.
 It's tough being the seller in a buyer's market.
 But you can improve your odds by making some smart adjustments.
-In many cases, making a smart deal and getting the best price come down to studying the Utah County market and being an seller.
+Get the best price selling in Utah by hiring professional Realtors.
+In many cases, making a smart deal and getting the best price come down to studying the Utah County Real Estate Market.
 Be sure to look at the sold data at the bottom of this page.
 This research shows the current Real Estate trends in each Utah County city.

 Recognize that housing markets are local.
 Home prices are like the weather — very different in different areas.
 Utah County has not been hit as hard as Las Vegas or Phoenix.
-However, the Salt Lake Real Estate market is picking up a little while Utah County is still slightly down.
+However, the Utah County Real Estate Market started picking up in 2012.

 Look at comparables for similar houses.
 Study prices and sales for one year ago, six months ago, three months ago and current numbers.
 What are the trends in Utah County and your specific city?
 Are prices going up or down — and by how much?
 How many days are homes staying on the market?
 If they are on the market longer, how much of that could be seasonal?
 Prices typically go slightly down in the winter in Utah County.

 Analyze who is buying and selling in your part of Utah County.
 What's your competition?
 Who are the buyers, and why are they shopping?
-Keep in mind you will probably compete against a flood of new houses, short sales or bank foreclosures.
+Keep in mind you will probably compete against a flood of new houses, Utah County Short Sales or Utah County Bank Foreclosures.
 Approximately half of the homes for sale in Utah County are short sales or bank foreclosures.

 Ask Paul with Team Teasdale Realty about the current market conditions and sold prices in your neighborhood.
 The absorption rate is very important to analyze.
 What that means: In the current conditions with the current inventory, how long would it take the market to absorb, or sell, all the houses on the market?